wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp03_3_sample_banner.md

    }
 }
 ```
-**It should be noted that when the top Banner of the Iphonex phone is blocked by the status bar, it can be solved by adjusting the displacement of the top Banner。**
+**It should be noted that when the top Banner of the Iphonex phone is blocked by the status bar, it can be solved by adjusting the displacement of the top Banner.**
 ```cpp
 /**
 * On an Iphonex phone, when the top Banner is blocked by the status bar, you can solve this problem by adjusting the displacement of the top banner